philw-23/zoomcamp-de/WK3_Data_Warehouse/README.md

 LIMIT 100
 ```

+## Partioning and Clustering Data

 ### Partitioning Data

  Data in BigQuery can be paritioned on specific columns boost performance.
 Generally these should be columns that commonly appear as ranges or filters, such as `creation_date` in a table related to Stack Overflow posts.
 This enables BigQuery to ignore processing for large chunks of data if a partition is filtered out, which can lower costs and increase speed.
+Partitioning generally does not provide much benefit and may in fact reduce performance for datasets < 1 GB in size.
 The below command can be used to create a partitioned table in BigQuery
  ```sql
 CREATE OR REPLACE TABLE '<gcp project>.<bigquery dataset name>.<table name>' PARTITION BY